imjoker/TicTacToe/README.md

 The classic Tic-Tac-Toe game (Noughts and Crosses) is a game for two players named X and O, who take turns marking the empty spaces in a 3×3 grid.
 Whichever player first succeeds in marking either an entire row, or a column, or a diagonal is considered winner.

 The game is built without use of any open-source graphic libraries or game engines.
-Developed basic utility using C++, to support the implementation of the game.
+Implemented basic utility using C++, to support the implementation of the game.

 ### Features include:
 - **Multiple modes:**